Solar Power Ontario (2021 Guide)

 Ontario enjoys some of the lowest electricity prices in the country – but lower prices mean lower savings potential when you switch to solar.

-Based on a monthly usage of 1,000kWh, the average total cost of electricity in Ontario is $0.130/kWh (this number includes both fixed and variable costs).
+Based on a monthly usage of 1,000kWh, the average total cost of electricity in Ontario is $0.141/kWh (this number includes both fixed and variable costs).

-This number is higher than the Canadian average of $0.138/kWh (excluding the territories), meaning that property owners in Ontario have moderate savings potential!
+This number is slightly lower than the Canadian average of $0.155/kWh (excluding the territories), meaning that property owners in Ontario have moderate savings potential!

 (methodology and data on other provinces and territories can be found on our Electricity Prices page.)